f5devcentral/f5-agility-labs-xc/docs/class2/lab4.rst

    |lab004|

 #.
-Add a name for the application.
+Add a name for the application.  *ACME Corp Web App*

 #.
 Add the Web Address of the application that was built as part of this lab.
 It will match your namespace
    following the pattern https://adjective-animal.lab-sec.f5demos.com.
 Ensure to replace the adjective-animal